Merck to take on superbugs with Cubist Pharma buy

 It has also left Cubist as a leading investor in the field, with an annual research budget for antibiotics of $400 million.

-More recently, however, there have been signs of a revival, with Roche Holding AG ROG.VX, GlaxoSmithKline Plc (GSK.L) and Sanofi SA (SASY.PA) all investing in new approaches to fight superbugs.
+More recently, however, there have been signs of a revival, with Roche Holding AG, GlaxoSmithKline Plc and Sanofi SA all investing in new approaches to fight superbugs.

 Cubist shares were trading at $101.04 premarket.
 Merck shares were unchanged from Friday’s close at $61.50.